 If a student receives federal financial aid for any given semester/term and fails to make a passing grade in all classes for the semester/term, this calculation will be performed to determine the amount owed back to the federal program(s).

-Angelo State University maintains a reasonable and well publicized set of policies and procedures for addressing complaints.
+Angelo State University maintains a reasonable and well-publicized set of policies and procedures for addressing complaints.
 These policies and procedures are consistently followed and fairly administered when resolving student complaints.
-Complaints to Angelo State’s regional accreditor and State authority may be handled as outlined on this page.
+Complaints to Angelo State’s regional accreditor and State authority may be handled as outlined on the Accreditation and Authorizations page.

 Do you Have a financial aid question?